Iran's leader rejects call to surrender, saying US intervention would cause 'irreparable damage'

 At least one strike appeared to target Tehran’s eastern neighborhood of Hakimiyeh, where the paramilitary Revolutionary Guard has an academy.

-Two flights from Larnaca, Cyprus, landed at Tel Aviv’s Ben Gurion International Airport on Wednesday morning, said Lisa Dvir, an airport spokesperson.

-Israel closed its airspace to commercial flights because of the ballistic missile attacks, leaving tens of thousands of Israelis stranded abroad.
-The conflict has disrupted flight patterns across the region.

 Frankel reported from Jerusalem.
-Associated Press writers Amir Vahdat and Nasser Karimi in Iran, and Jamey Keaten in Geneva, contributed.
+Associated Press writers Amir Vahdat, Nasser Karimi and Mehdi Fattahi in Iran, Jamey Keaten in Geneva, Aamer Madhani and Matthew Lee in Washington, and Isabel DeBre in Buenos Aires, Argentina, contributed to this report.

 Credit: AP